Azo and urea compounds - use for targeted structural changes in the polymer

 In addition to foaming, thermal decomposition can also activate cross-linking, for example in combination with peroxides.

-Urea compounds: controllable crosslinkers
+Urea compounds: Where are the controllable crosslinkers used?

 Urea compounds such as hexamethylenetetramine (hexa) serve as latent crosslinkers for certain elastomers and resin systems.
 They are used in special phenolic resin crosslinked Compounds used, for example, for: